kbroman/AdvData/syllabus.md

-of messy data files, data diagnostics, exploratory data visualization, identifying an appropriate statistical model, deriving a good-enough estimator, quantifying uncertainty, assessing model fit, and organizing reproducible analyses). but also a way of thinking about data.
+of messy data files, data diagnostics, exploratory data visualization, identifying an appropriate statistical model, deriving a good-enough estimator, quantifying uncertainty, assessing model fit, and organizing reproducible analyses) but also a way of thinking about data.
 The goal for this course is to help students improve their skills in exploring and answering questions with data.
 This will be accomplished with a series of case studies, a set of skill-oriented tutorials, and substantial